Peace and Tech: Part 5

-Our potential for accident, miscalculation, and “madness” or what we might more precisely describe as rage or terror, are aspects of the human condition that function as swirling blades, threatening to sever the thread holding the Nuclear Sword of Damocles.
+Our potential for accident, miscalculation, and “madness” (or what we can more precisely describe as rage or terror), are aspects of the human condition that function as swirling blades, threatening to sever the thread holding the Nuclear Sword of Damocles.

-These three blades will always exist as potentialities within the human condition.
-The potential for accident and miscalculation will always exist, because we are fallible.
+The potential for accident, miscalculation, and rage represented by these three blades will always exist, because we are fallible.
 And although Peace Literacy can effectively confront and reduce the root causes of rage and terror, the potential for humans to sink into rage and terror, especially when they are unable to navigate the turbulent storms of trauma, means that we must remain vigilant, continuing to put forth the effort necessary to create and sustain a Peace Literate world.
 If we surrender to complacency, our human potentiality for rage and terror will become a more common actuality.
 If we cannot remove the aspects of the human condition that these three blades represent, the only reasonable option is to remove the Nuclear Sword of Damocles.

 Removing the Nuclear Sword of Damocles will be a great struggle, requiring global education in Peace Literacy to help humanity confront the root causes of our mistrust, alienation, rage, disillusionment, nihilism, cynicism, and other tangles of trauma that make nuclear weapons compelling.
 This great struggle requires us to escalate the power of our Peace Literacy beyond the god-like power of our technology.